interfacing

 III.
 The deviations wing

-The other half of the book — thirty principled rule-breaks the renato.design suite commits on purpose, with the rule, the reason for the rule, the reason we broke it, and the cases where you should not copy us.
+The other half of the book — thirty-one principled rule-breaks the renato.design suite commits on purpose, with the rule, the reason for the rule, the reason we broke it, and the cases where you should not copy us.
 Open the wing.

-IV.
-Reading room
+V. Reading room

 The Concordance holds the citations.
 The Help holds the knobs.
 The About page holds the argument.

-V. Native vs. web
+VI.
+Native vs. web

-The native macOS app has FidgetUI, the GhostPerformer walkthrough, Nerd Mode, the full Concordance, and a Konami code that does something we won't spoil.
+The native macOS app has FidgetUI, the GhostPerformer walkthrough, Nerd Mode, the full Concordance, nineteen additional critique lenses (including fourteen backed by a local LLM), and a Konami code that does something we won’t spoil.
 This page is its reading room — enough to argue with, not enough to replace it.